You can change the language you and visitors see in Squarespace.

 Use this guide to learn how to edit these settings and which areas will translate.

-We currently support four languages:
+We currently support five languages:

 Change your account language